Primary Advisor/Dissertation Chair

 Case Study, Interview, Observation

 Head, Erin, "Cross-Cultural Implications Of Silence Between Adult Somali English Students And A United States Teacher" (2017).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4283.